aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-The code for this step is contained in the second code cell of my IPython notebook.
+The code for this step is contained in the third code cell of my IPython notebook.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images (test3.jpg and one of the chessboard image):

  I applied this distortion correction to the test image and a chessboard image using the `cv2.undistort()` function and obtained this result: